4 tips to deal with ‘sick’ staff after race day

 The post Melbourne Cup “sickie” is a fine Australian tradition as old as the grand race itself, but how do you deal with it if you’ve got a business to run and fewer people to run it with?

 This week punters will be out in force celebrating the race that stops a nation.
-Whether they win or lose, you may have to put up with a fair few dusty troops come Wednesday.
+Whether they win or lose, you may have to put up with a fair few dusty troops the day after.

 It’s probably a good thing that they’re at home lying down instead of trying to tackle spreadsheets, but you’re going to be short-staffed.